-Your legs need to drive forward for extra speed, then finish by falling forward if you get tackled.
+If you get tackled, your legs need to drive forward for extra speed, then finish by falling forward.

 There are many different routes that a wide receiver has to run to get open and catch the football.
 He needs to run all of these routes with precision and consistency to play the position effectively.

 Here are the types of routes that a wide receiver has to run:

 The go-route is a deep route usually reserved for wide receivers who have speed and quickness.
 It is used when a team wants to get behind the defense, typically on third down.

 It’s one of the most common down-field pass plays made during a game because it’s effective at moving the chains.

 The hitch route is a short-distance route.
 It involves taking a few steps toward the line of scrimmage and then sticking your foot in the ground and stopping quickly.

 This causes your defender to be out of position and then you break back outside with enough separation to catch a pass before you’re tackled by another defender.